 What Are Bandhas In Yoga?

 Bandhas are energy locks engaged during yogic practices to seal in and intensify the heat and energy created during the practice.
 Intense internal heat is produced to purify the body and expand our life force and pranic body.
 Combined correctly with Vinyasa and Asana, the body becomes strong and light.
 The body becomes healthy, strong, pure, and radiant by practicing them.
-They are a vital component of yoga practice; without them, perfection and benefits of the asanas, correct breath, and control of the mind are impossible.
+They are a vital component of yoga practice and in yoga teacher training courses its most common practicse; without them, perfection and benefits of the asanas, correct breath, and control of the mind are impossible.

 Types Of Bandhas

 In the beginning, the yogi should continue to draw their attention to the activation of the bandhas on a physical muscular level.
 With time and consistent practice, and as the yogi becomes physically more substantial and more aware of the pranic body, the bandhas become less physical, more energetic, and eventually mentally automatic.
 When they are perfect, the mind comes under control.
-Join our yoga retreat in Rishikesh to practice Bandhas.
+We haved introduced yoga retreat in Rishikesh to practice Bandhas.

 Benefits Of Bandhas